Massive Transfusion and Transfusion Reactions

 • Increased susceptibility to volume overload: Heart failure, Renal dysfunction, Hypoalbuminemia, Positive fluid balance

-• Product transfusion (250-250 mL/unit is bound to expand intravascular compartment)
+• Product transfusion (250-250 mL/unit is bound to expand the intravascular compartment)

 • Expands Intravascular volume